-The Child Life Program is a specialized service providing play opportunities for patients and families of the Kentucky Children's Hospital.
-Play helps each child continue his or her normal growth and development and eases the stress families experience while the child is in the hospital.
+The Child Life Program is a specialized service providing play opportunities for patients of the Kentucky Children's Hospital and their families.
+Play helps a child continue his or her normal growth and development and eases the stress families experience while the child is in the hospital.

 The Child Life staff and volunteers offer a variety of activities including special programs in the Treehouse Playroom; individualized activities in the patient's own room; closed circuit television programs on channel 13; preparation for procedures; assisting families in using technology to find information; and encouraging reading.
 The Child Life Program has three playrooms, a Multi-Media Center, and a Family Resource Center.